Reporting on progress from Member States

 The AQUASTAT global information system at FAO has been collecting information on water resources and their use for a long time.
 The main mandate of the programme is to collect, analyze and disseminate information on water resources, water uses, and agricultural water management with an emphasis on countries in Africa, Asia, Latin America and the Caribbean.

-The UN Water World Water Development Report (WWDR) is a comprehensive review that gives an overall picture of the state of the world's freshwater resources.
+The UN World Water Development Report (WWDR) is a comprehensive review that gives an overall picture of the state of the world's freshwater resources.
 Through a series of assessments, the Reports provide a mechanism for monitoring changes in the resource and its management and tracking progress towards achieving targets, particularly those of the Millennium Development Goals (MDGs) and the World Summit on Sustainable Development.
 The Reports also offer best practices as well as in-depth theoretical analyses to help stimulate ideas and actions for better stewardship in the water sector.
 After the 4th edition released in March 2012, subsequent editions will follow a thematic approach.

 The process for collecting information on IWRM has been led by the UNEP-DHI Centre for Water and Environment in Denmark.
 UN-Water was asked by the UN Commission on Sustainable Development (CSD), at its meeting in 2005, to produce status reports on the progress of water resources management for the UN CSD meetings in 2008 and 2012.
 The 2008 report PDF document. primarily took stock of the development and implementation of Integrated Water Resources Management and Water Efficiency Plans, as required in the 2002 Johannesburg Plan of Implementation (JPoI).
 The Status Report on the Application of Integrated Approaches to Water Resources Management, published in 2012 to inform decision-making at the Rio+20 conference, is more extensive, covering more countries and addressing the development, management and uses of water resources, as well as the possible outcomes and impacts of integrated approaches.